What is Qsymia?

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use Qsymia for a condition for which it was not prescribed.
 Do not give Qsymia to other people, even if they have the same symptoms you have.
 It may harm them.

-This Medication Guide summarizes important information about Qsymia.
+This guide summarizes the most important information about Qsymia.
 If you would like more information, talk with your healthcare provider.
-You can ask your pharmacist or healthcare provider for information about Qsymia that is written for healthcare professionals.
+You can ask your pharmacist or healthcare provider for information about Qsymia that is written for health professionals.

 For more information, go to www.QsymiaREMS.com or call 1-888-998-4887.